 Local Publications / Regulations (e.g. Notices to Mariners).

-Assessment/evaluate (e.i.
-Evaluation / Assessment?)
+Assessment

 After following an Adaptation Training VTS Personnel should minimal be awarded with a Certificate of Attendance.

 When the training has affect in VTS Personnel performance the Competent and/or VTS Authority should determine the need of an assessment beforehand or that an evaluation is sufficient.
 In this case an Assessment Certificate or an Evaluation Certificate should be awarded.

+4.2.6.
+Process evaluation

 Updating training (something went wrong, or something new is coming)